Traveling waves and homogeneous fragmentation: Stopping lines and probability tilting

-Observe that because $\ell_1$ is measurable in $\G_1(t)$ it is measurable with respect to the filtration of the aforementioned Poisson Point Process and thus the above description is enough to determine the law of $\ell_1$ under $\P^{(p)}.$ Adopting the notation $\tau =\ell_1$ and writing $\xi_t$ instead of $-\log \Pi_1(t)$, we have the following result. \begin{lemma} For all positive measurable $g$,
+Observe that because $\ell_1=\ell(1)$ is a $\G_1(t)$-stopping time, it is measurable with respect to the filtration of the aforementioned Poisson Point Process and thus the above description is enough to determine the law of $\ell_1$ under $\P^{(p)}.$ Adopting the notation $\tau=\ell_1$ and writing $\xi_t$ instead of $-{\log}\vert\Pi_1(t) \vert$, we have the following result: \begin{lemma} For all positive measurable $g$,